Why a Whole-Food Diet Is Not Enough: The Case for Natural Performance Nutrition

 Industrial Farming & Declining Soil Health

-To meet the demands of a growing population, food producers have been incentivized to optimize for size, yield and pest resistance over nutrient density in foods.
+In the last ~100 years, farmers have been incentivized to optimize for size, yield and pest resistance over nutrient density in foods, to meet the demands of a growing population.

-This led to mass adoption of methods like selective breeding, chemical fertilizers and the use of growth factors and animal feed designed to promote weight gain.
+Methods like selective breeding, chemical fertilizers and the use of growth factors and animal feed designed to promote weight gain were widely adopted.

 As a result, foods have been steadily increasing in size and yield – but the total nutrients available have stayed the same or even decreased.

-But in the now conventional industrialized style of farming, that cycle is broken, causing rapid erosion of top-soil and leaving fewer and fewer nutrients for animals and plants to absorb.
+But in the now conventional industrial style of farming, that cycle is broken, leaving fewer and fewer nutrients for animals and plants to absorb, and causing rapid erosion of topsoil.

 In fact, the WWF reports that half of the topsoil on the planet has been lost in the last 150 years.

-There are several downstream consequences of this, one being less nutrient density in foods.
+There are several downstream consequences of this, one being lower nutrient density in our foods.

 According to research from the Bionutrient Institute, modern foods can vary drastically in nutrient value based on a variety of factors like geography, soil health, farming practices and more.